greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/dml.html.md

 ```

-To insert data into a partitioned table, you specify the root partitioned table, the table created with the `CREATE TABLE` command.
-You also can specify a leaf child table of the partitioned table in an `INSERT` command.
-An error is returned if the data is not valid for the specified leaf child table.
-Specifying a child table that is not a leaf child table in the `INSERT` command is not supported.
+To insert data into a partitioned table, you specify the root partitioned table, which is the table created with the `CREATE TABLE` command.
+You also can specify a leaf partition in an `INSERT` command.
+An error is returned if the data is not valid for the specified leaf partition.
+Specifying a table that is not a leaf partition in the `INSERT` command is not supported.

 To insert large amounts of data, use external tables or the `COPY` command.
 These load mechanisms are more efficient than `INSERT` for inserting large quantities of rows.
 See [Loading and Unloading Data](load/topics/g-loading-and-unloading-data.html) for more information about bulk data loading.